pints-team/pints/docs/source/index.rst

 .. _GitHub: https://github.com/martinjrobins/pints
 .. _Detailed examples: https://github.com/martinjrobins/pints/blob/master/examples/EXAMPLES.md

-Welcome to the Pints documentation
+Welcome to the pints documentation
 ==================================

 **Pints** is hosted on GitHub_, where you can find **downloads** and